Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Moishezon manifolds with vanishing first Chern class

-From the local description of the foliations provided by Reeb stability theorem, it follows that $df_x$ is an isomorphism for $x$ general.
-As a consequence, $f(X)$ is compact of dimension $n$, hence $f$ is surjective.
+As a consequence of the previous paragraph, $f(X)$ is compact of dimension $n$, hence $f$ is surjective.
 Since $\cF$ and $\cG$ are transverse with smooth compact leaves, a leaf of $\cF$ can intersect a leaf of $\cG$ only finitely many times, hence $f$ is finite.
 If the degree of $f$ were greater than one, we could find two points $x,x'\in U$ such that $f(x)=f(x')$.
 That is, the leaves $F_x$ and $G_x$ would intersect again at the point $x'$.
 This is a contradiction with the fact that over $U$ via $\phi$, $F_x$ and $G_x$ correspond to $Y\times \{z\}$ and $Z\times \{y\}$ where $\phi(x)=(y,z)$.
 In particular, their only intersection point on $Y\times Z$ is the point $(y,z)$.
 In conclusion, $f$ is finite and generically $1:1$.
 Since the source and target of $f$ are normal, Zariski's main theorem implies that $f$ is isomorphic.

 It follows from the construction that $\cF$ is isomorphic to $\mathrm{pr}_1^*T_{C_{\cG}}$ (and similarly for $\cG$) via $f$.
 Moreover, we have seen that a (general) leaf of $\cF$, which isomorphic to a copy of $C_{\cG}$ via $f$, is bimeromorphic to a copy of $Y$ and that map is actually isomorphic in codimension one.
 After iterating the construction, one will split $X\simeq \prod_{j\in J} X_j$ where $X_j$ is bimeromorphic and isomorphic in codimension one to a possibly singular ICY or IHS K\"ahler variety.